duckdegen/apebot/readme.md

 ## Do you feel the urge to send me some crypto?
-   Plz send donations to apebot.eth
+   Plz send donations to duckdegen.eth